AdrienLemaire/fandekasp.github.io/2015-09-31-habitica-habit-building-program.md

 applications and a few tips"

 ---
+Do you like RPGs?
+Are you needing a good Todo list tool?
+Habitica was made just for you.

 `Well...
 I'm already using Habitica, so...`<br />
 Wait!
 I've got a gift for you :smile: Go directly to [the tips](#tips).